ROCm/Tensile/docs/src/concepts.rst

 .. meta::
   :description: Tensile is a tool for creating a benchmark-driven backend library for GEMM
-  :keywords: Tensile concepts, GEMM, Tensor, ROCm
+  :keywords: Tensile concepts, GEMM, Tensor

 .. _concepts: